Xuaohua/MFPINC/README.md

 All to install: https://github.com/TatianneNegri/RNAplonc/blob/master/Install.md

-## Guide
+## txCdsPredict
-* Please review the following tools before utilizing CircPCBL:
+* Please follow these steps before utilizing MFPINC:
 1. `Installation of files`: Download the txCdsPredict folder in the CentOS7 system.

 2. `Input of sequence`: Create a. fasta file and input the gene sequence you want to identify and identify, such as：